 Institutions participating in feasibility assessments were asked to determine whether sources of payment could be found in patient charts.
-Payment sources were identified as being in the form of an EHR or a paper record.
+Respondents indicated that payment source was typically available within the EMR and/or on a paper form.
 Representatives from the participating institutions were then asked to assess the difficulty of data abstraction of the payment source.

-Responses included very difficult to collect, difficult to collect, not difficult to collect, or unavailable.
+Responses included: very difficult to collect, difficult to collect, not difficult to collect, or unavailable.
 A space was also provided for institutions to provide an explanation and additional comments that might be insightful.
-Virtually all indicated that this was not difficult to collect; the data generally were in EHRs.
+Virtually all indicated that this was not difficult to collect.
+Data generally were in the EMRs.

-Our feasibility testing demonstrated that we can use Medicaid insurance as a marker for socioeconomic status, and our New York State data demonstrated this to be an important independent predictor of poor maternal outcomes.
+Our feasibility testing demonstrated that we can use Medicaid insurance as a marker for socioeconomic status (SES), and our New York State data demonstrate this to be an important independent predictor of poor maternal outcomes.

-We further used the national distribution of percent of individuals in poverty to establish five categories that reflect the county level of poverty.
-We considered other data, such as county median income or county unemployment, but felt that the percent of individuals in poverty was a more integrative measure.
-The use of a geographic rather than an individual measure is consistent with recent applications of hierarchical methods to study the impact of poverty and also with data that indicate that local disparities in income can be an independent predictor of outcomes.
-It also allows this measure to consider issues of socioeconomic status while using publicly available data and requiring only the mother's county of residence, a more reliable data point than self-reported income.
+We further use the national distribution of percent of individuals in poverty to establish five categories that reflect the counties' level of poverty.
+We considered other data such as county median income or county unemployment but felt that the percent of individuals in poverty was a more integrative measure.
+The use of a geographic rather than an individual measure is consistent with recent applications of hierarchical methods to study the impact of poverty and also with data which indicate that local disparities in income can be used as an independent predictor of outcomes.
+It also allows this measure to consider issues of SES while using publicly available data and requiring only the mother's county of residence, a more reliable data point than self-reported income.

 Our analysis of U.S. Department of Agriculture (USDA) data considering 3,142 counties and related geographic units found a mean of 17.2 percent of county residents living in poverty, a standard deviation of 6.5 percent, and an interquartile range of 8.2 percent.
-The distribution described below, shows meaningful dispersion and supports our plan to build off quartiles of distribution with a finer focus in higher areas of poverty (see Table 8 in the Supporting Documents).
+The distribution illustrated below shows meaningful dispersion and supports our plan to build off quartiles of distribution with a finer focus in higher areas of poverty (Table 5; see Supporting Documents).

 All of New York State lies in the top three quartiles.
-We would expect to find the largest differences between poorer and other counties and not across the upper end of the spectrum.
+We would expect to find the largest differences between poorer and other counties, than across the upper end of the spectrum.
 Nonetheless, we conducted the analysis and found statistically significant differences.
-High-risk pregnant women living in the top quartile were more likely to have outpatient visits with MFMs or indicated subspecialists than high-risk pregnant women living in the second or third quartiles.
-There was a gradient with higher income counties having higher availability of MFMs and specialist care (see Table 9 in the Supporting Documents).
+High-risk pregnant women living in the top quartile were more likely to have outpatient multidisciplinary care than high-risk pregnant women living in the second or third quartiles.
+There was a gradient with higher income counties having higher availability of outpatient multidisciplinary care, defined by outpatient visits with three or more different types of providers (Table 6; see Supporting Documents).